 How Much RV Antifreeze Do I Need to Winterize My RV?

 Since the freezing weather is a few months away, you should be all set to get your RV winterized for the extreme and harsh season.
-It is an ideal way to keep your motorhome’s plumbing systems in mint conditions.
+It is an ideal way to keep your motorhome’s plumbing systems in mint condition.

 But the question is, how much of the antifreeze do you need to winterize your RV?